 Anyway, I arrived at Smithers and pulled into a parking lot to book a place to stay.
 I found a lodge on Airbnb that was sort of like a bed and breakfast, except they didn’t provide breakfast.
 I ate some dinner and headed to the lodge around 7:30 pm.

-I was excited when I saw there was a hot tub on the deck upstairs, just past the kitchen.
+I was excited when I saw a hot tub on the deck upstairs, just past the kitchen.
 I changed and headed up.
-There was a middle-aged couple in the living space and we said hello.
+There was a middle-aged couple in the living space, and we said hello.

 I soaked in the hot tub, looking out at the mountains silhouetted against the night sky.
 It was so relaxing.
-While the day annoyed me at the start, it ended up being a pretty good day after all.
+While the day annoyed me initially, it ended up being a pretty good day after all.